Skrillzzzz/SkinVision/README.md

 SkinVision is a web-based tool designed to assist medical professionals and researchers in annotating dermoscopic images for skin cancer diagnosis.
 Users can upload skin images, draw annotations directly on them, and export the data for machine learning or clinical review.

+## 🎓 Dissertation Context

+This project was built as part of my final-year dissertation for a BSc in Software Engineering at Manchester Metropolitan University.
+It aims to support medical professionals by providing a simple, accessible interface for labelling skin cancer features in medical imagery.
 ## 🚀 Features

 🖼️ Upload dermoscopic images for analysis